-- Interactions between neurons and glial cells in the developing nervous system
+- Critical interactions between neurons and glial cells in the developing nervous system

-- Roles of glial cells in mature neural function
+- Roles of glial cells in synaptic modulation

 - Functional organization and plasticity of olfactory systems

-Research in my laboratory for many years has focused on the development and functional organization of the olfactory system, studied in convenient model organisms, the moth Manduca sexta and, more recently, the fruit fly Drosophila melanogaster.
-Our results in several different lines of investigation led us to focus most energetically on exploring the critical roles of glial cells in development.
-In recent years, we have expanded our purview to include study of the roles that glia play in supporting and modulating mature neural function as well.
+Research in my laboratory for many years focused on the development and functional organization of the olfactory system, studied in a convenient model organism, the moth Manduca sexta.
+Our work yielded strong evidence for critical roles for glial cells in creating glomerular architecture.
+More recently, we have shifted our focus to the fruit fly Drosophila melanogaster, where we are exploring the roles of glial cells in supporting and modulating mature neural function.

 The lab is co-directed by my long-standing colleague and collaborator, Research Professor Lynne Oland.

 Development of the olfactory pathway.
 Over the years, our research has been aimed primarily at elucidating key intercellular interactions during development of the olfactory system.
 We have been especially interested in the mechanisms underlying the wide-spread phenomenon that sensory neurons guide many aspects of development in their target areas in the brain.
 Using the olfactory system of Manduca, we found in 1987 that glial cells must be present in order for the axons of olfactory receptor neurons, whose cell bodies are located in the antenna, to induce the formation of synaptic glomeruli in the antennal (olfactory) lobes of the brain.